ruess/edd-prevent-eu-checkout/README.md

 This plugin is an attempt to comply with the 2015 changes to VAT and the EU, this plugin prevents a customer from being able to checkout if they're from the EU.

-The official home of the plugin is on WordPress.org as [EDD Prevent EU Checkout](https://wordpress.org/plugins/edd-prevent-eu-checkout/) but all devwork is done here.
+The official home of the plugin is on WordPress.org as [EDD Prevent EU Checkout](https://wordpress.org/plugins/edd-prevent-eu-checkout/) but all dev work is done here.
 Pull requests and issues welcome!

 ## Changelog ##

-~Current Version:1.0.8~
+~Current Version:1.1.2~